Timothy C. Hain, MD • Page last modified: May 3, 2023 • Return to testing index

 When there is a hearing loss, the next step is to try and determine whether the loss is caused by a sensory problem (sensorineural hearing loss) or a mechanical problem (conductive hearing loss).
 This distinction is made by using a bone vibrator, which bypasses the mechanical parts of the middle ear.
 If hearing is better using bone than air, this suggests a conductive hearing loss.

-Routine audiometry, like routine eye care, is often not covered by health insurance in the United States.
+Routine audiometry, like routine eye care, is sometimes not covered by health insurance in the United States.
 When audiometry is performed for specific medical reasons (for example, to follow Meniere's disease), it may be covered.

 Tympanometry is a measure of the stiffness of the eardrum and thus evaluate middle ear function.
 This test can be helpful in detecting fluid in the middle ear, negative middle ear pressure, disruption of the ossicles, tympanic membrane perforation, and otosclerosis.